AntoniKania/windows-forms-charts/README.md

 public static string title;
 public static ChartArea chartArea;
 ```
-Drawing series.
-Simple for loop that iterates through each sample in array and creates series in result.
+Drawing series is done by simple for loop that iterates through each sample in array and create series in result.
 That code is executed in Wyres_Load method.
 ```c#
 for (int x = 0; x < samples.Count; x++)
         s1.Points.AddXY(x + 1, samples[x]);